Oysters on a plate of ice Oysters on a plate of ice

 Refined seasonal cooking

-Sample refined British dishes in a smart industrial-inspired space at Dorian.
-This place is all about celebrating top quality seasonal produce, so what's on the menu changes often.
-Sophisticated dishes that you might see on the menu here include wood-roasted Orkney scallop or a 55 day-aged pork chop.
+You can sample refined British dishes in a smart, industrial-inspired space at Dorian.
+This award-winning Notting Hill restaurant is all about celebrating top quality seasonal produce, so the menu changes often, but you can count on seeing sophisticated dishes like wood-roasted Orkney scallop or a 55-day-aged pork chop.
 There's a curated wine list as well.

 Hafez